gnieboer/tsp-redesign/pages/annuity-basics/index.md

 The minimum amount with which to purchase an annuity is $3,500.
 This minimum applies separately to each balance, traditional and Roth.

-Be aware that the life annuity is not the same as a TSP installment payment.
+Be aware that an annuity is not the same as a TSP installment payment.
 A TSP installment payment is one of the other withdrawal options that you have as a separated participant.

 The annuity interest rate index is 2.625% for annuities purchased in May 2019 and 2.625% for annuities purchased in April 2019.